 Immobilise is a property register, widely adopted by police forces in the UK.
 Whilst it’s business practices are morally questionable, it’s wide adoption means that it’s well worth using to register your bike.

-Bike Shepherd is a easy to use bicycle specific register, whilst it hasn’t been adopted by any police forces.
-It is the only bicycle register that also publicizes your bike should it go missing (excluding ourselves).
+Bike Shepherd< is a easy to use bicycle specific register, whilst it hasn't been adopted by any police forces.
+It was at the time of writing the only bicycle register that also publicizes your bike should it go missing (excluding ourselves).

 For various reasons I can’t go into, I don’t recommend Bike Register to anyone!